meeq/JoypadTest-N64/README.md

 For Nintendo 64 controllers, this requires a Rumble Pak accessory.

-For GameCube controllers, the 5-volt VCC pin must be connected to an external power source for rumble to work.
+For GameCube controllers, the 5-volt VCC pin on the controller plug must be connected to an external power source.

 ## Run the test ROM